Aryan-KA/Qubitrix-Q-siteIBM2023/README.md

 # Qubitrix-Q-siteIBM2023

-Credits: Tayyab Yahya <b />
+Credits: Tayyab Yahya <br />
-Thanks to ChatGPT for helping us understand the library better and helping how to implement the algorithm. <b />
+Thanks to ChatGPT for helping us understand the library better and helping how to implement the algorithm. <br />